 Hypnosis is a very natural state of mind and through hypnotherapy Dr Ruth Dyson aims to use the power of the unconscious (also known as the subconscious) part of the mind to help heal the body and make positive changes in your life.

-Hypnotherapy can be beneficial in a wide range of conditions and can be used alongside conventional medical therapies as a complementary or alternative approach to treatment.
+Hypnotherapy can be beneficial in a wide range of conditions and can be used alongside conventional medical therapies as a complementary or alternative approach.
 It is usually a pleasant, relaxing experience and thankfully is free from the side effects of medications.
 Almost all patients are able to access the hypnotic state and therefore, potentially, benefit from sessions.
-It involves guiding a patient into a relaxed state then providing positive suggestions which work towards the goals which have been identified as beneficial by that individual.
+It involves guiding you into a relaxed state then providing positive suggestions which work towards your individual goals.

 Who can benefit from hypnotherapy?